This is a collection of some of my favourite stuff. Kind of like an awesome list.

 Fedora (Linux) 🌟

 You can use any Linux distribution, but I like Fedora because it uses modern features like wayland and btrfs out of the box, and has a spin for Sway , a tiling window manager that I like.
-You can set up all those things yourself, but I like that Fedora handles it for you.
-For more information on Linux, see the writeup page.

 Web Tools